algon85/n-able-msp-diataxis/explanations/n-central-architecture.md

 - Scalability and multi-tenant support.

 ## System Components
+N-central is composed of a centralized management platform and distributed components deployed throughout customer environments.

 ### The N-central Server
-The central management server acts as the "brain" of the operation.
-It coordinates all agent communication, stores historical monitoring data, and hosts the **Web Console** used by **NOC Professionals**.
+The N-central server acts as the control plane for the platform.
+It coordinates communication with managed devices, evaluates monitoring checks, executes automation tasks, and stores configuration and historical data.

 ### Data Storage & Integrity
 * **Database**: